Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

 high degree of accuracy.
-If you consider a _signal_ across time to be _observable,_ then the act of taking smaller and smaller observances of the signal is a form of _fuzzy integration._  The reason it's "fuzzy" is there isn't a guarantee you'll observe _every_ possible instant of time, meaning the _rate_ of observance directly affects your results.
+If you consider a _signal_ across time to be _observable,_ then the act of taking smaller and smaller observances of the signal is a form of _fuzzy integration._  The reason it's "fuzzy" is there isn't a guarantee you'll observe _every_ possible instant of time, meaning the _rate_ of observance directly drives the resulting data's _resolution_.
 Realistically, unless you control the _generation_ of a signal, you can never _gauarantee_ you will observe every value it could occupy across time.

 _But that's okay!_